DuudeXXI/DuudeXXI/README.md

 But for now...

+I have bright idea of being a leader of Web-development company, but as a starter I don't expect to be someone big as I need lots of experience, but To me it's very important to have a possionate team leader from which I could learn.

+Why I wish to be a leader?

-I have bright idea of being a CEO of my own Web-development company, Its just that I'm used to taking responsibilities and I **Love** being the one that can at least try to turn things the way I see best.
+I'm just used to taking responsibilities and I **Love** being the one that can at least try to turn things the way I see best.

 ### Socials